Types of business insurance and what you need in Ireland

 Key takeaways

-• Assess your specific business risks and legal requirements first, as motor insurance is the only compulsory business insurance in Ireland, while employers' liability and professional indemnity may be required depending on your industry and profession.
+- Motor insurance is the only compulsory business insurance in Ireland, but employers' liability and professional indemnity may be required depending on your industry and profession.
+Assess your specific risks and legal requirements first.

-• Review your insurance coverage at least once a year and whenever you hire new employees, move premises, add new products or services, or acquire significant new assets to ensure adequate protection as your business grows.
+- Review your insurance at least once a year and whenever you hire new employees, move premises, add new products or services, or acquire significant new assets to keep your cover in line with your business.

 What is business insurance?